AppliedMechanicsLab/TorsionalBrainStrain/README.md

 MMA notebook for TorsionalBrainStrain project

-In Literature, a previous work done by Margulies with similar technique is present.
+In `Literature`, a previous work done by Margulies with similar technique is present.

-"CompareWithMargulies" shows the comparison if our result and Margulies's result.
+`CompareWithMargulies.pdf` shows the comparison if our result and Margulies's result.

-In Wfiles, all relavent MMA files and FEA result data are given.
+In `Wfiles`, all relavent MMA files and FEA result data are given.